Skip to content

 These start out as a simple way for the two groups to communicate, but eventually develop into a full-fledged language, with all of its complexities.
 This is the point when a pidgin becomes a creole.

 Belizean Kriol is an example of the result of such a process.
 Despite English being Belize’s official language, Belizean Kriol is the most widely-spoken language in the country.
-It developed out of the interactions between British colonists, the Spanish, African Garifuna speakers, and even some Mayan influence.
+It developed out of the interactions between British colonists, the Spanish, African Garifuna speakers, and even some Mayans.
 Speakers of these languages might recognize certain words or features, and might even understand certain parts of the language.

 Sociopolitical “Language”